 In June 2010, after the PMs prevailed in 48 of 49 motions to compel arbitration, the parties commenced the arbitration for the 2003 NPM Adjustment.
 That arbitration concluded in September 2013.
 It was followed by various challenges filed in state courts by states that did not prevail in the arbitration.
 Those challenges resulted in reductions, but not elimination of, the amounts awarded.
 The arbitration for the 2004 NPM Adjustment started in 2016, and hearings in that arbitration are underway.
-Separate proceedings in state courts are also underway for one state that is not required to arbitrate the NPM Adjustment (Montana) and for another that is appealing an order compelling arbitration (New Mexico).
+A separate proceeding in state court is underway for one state that is appealing an order compelling arbitration (New Mexico).